Find out about the VAT liability of insurance transactions and insurance related services.

 HMRC reviewed the VAT treatment of these services following enquiries from the EU Commission and agreed with the Commission that In light of recent ECJ case law, stand alone phone helpline services should became subject to VAT from 1 April 2013.

-But if helpline services are provided as part of a single supply and the main focus or predominant nature of that supply is exempt insurance related services (see Section 9 of this notice), the supply will be exempt.
+But if helpline services are provided as part of a single supply and the main focus or predominant nature of that supply is exempt insurance related services (see section 9), the supply will be exempt.

 In the past, HMRC accepted that exemption applied to stand alone helpline services supplied by third parties to insurers for onward supply to the insured party if the helpline provided assistance to insured parties on matters such as variations of contract and the making of claims.